SpeerSec/BuildReview2/Docs/USAGE.md

 ## Installation

 Extract the zip and run from the extracted folder.
-No installation step is required - the module loads on demand.
+No installation step is required as the module loads on demand.

 ```powershell
 Expand-Archive -Path .\BuildReview2.zip -DestinationPath .\